wirewright/wirewright/pdoc.md

 Blanks `name_of-blank_` are a shorthand for `%let` with a type: `x_number` is the same as `x←_number` which is the same as `(%let x _number)`.

 Other operators can make captures as well.
-But only `%let` is of interest to us in this description.
+But only `%let` is of interest to us in this section.

 The first argument of `%let` is the name of the capture.
 Any term will suffice: a number, a symbol, a dictionary, etc: